 Kulans prefer to stay in open areas with pastures and water bodies.
 Kulans are constantly migrating animals, but with good pastures and watering places, they can stay in the same places for several days.

-On the territory of the Altyn-Emel park, kulans keep to the area from the Besshatyr mounds to the Mynbulak and Shagan posts, as well as in the foothills of Matai, Degeres, Sholak, in the vicinity of the Zhantogai post, and in the Kyzylauyz gorge.
+On the territory of the Altyn-Emel park, kulans keep to the area from the Besshatyr mounds to the Mynbulak and Shygan posts, as well as in the foothills of Matai, Degeres, Sholak, in the vicinity of the Zhantogai post, and in the Kyzylauyz gorge.
 Separate groups of kulans are found near the Katutau, Aktau, Kalkans mountains.

 Their food is grasses, wormwood, saltwort, less often shrub fodder.
 For watering, kulans go to the Kapchagai reservoir and other water sources, more often in the afternoon (after 5 pm).